Is there any guarantee on the quality of construction in my new home in Israel?

 There are also provisions in the Sales Law imposing penalties on the developer, and giving a purchaser recourse, in the case of delayed completion.

-It is important to note this article is merely an abstract of what the author deemed to be the most salient points in the Sales Law but should no way be interpreted by the reader as giving legal advice and is not a substitute for consulting with the necessary professionals prior to purchasing an apartment.
+It is important to note this article is merely an abstract of what the author deemed to be the most salient points in the Sales Law but should no way be interpreted by the reader as giving legal advice on seeking recourse for defects in the quality of construction, and is not a substitute for consulting with the necessary professionals prior to purchasing an apartment.

 The author, Josh Portman, Advocate, is the owner and managing partner of Portman Law Offices.
 With nearly 25 years of experience in representing foreign residents, primarily from English-speaking countries, in purchasing real estate in Israel, he has particular expertise in representing clients purchasing apartments off-plan.
 Adv.
 Portman can be reached by email at [email protected].